-The faculty offers a concentration in Child and Family Services as well as an Interfaculty Option in Aging for students interested in working with seniors.
+The faculty offers an Interfaculty Option in Aging for students interested in working with seniors.

 Sample course offerings

-- SWRK 1310: Introduction to Social Welfare Policy Analysis
+- SWRK 1200 Introduction to Canadian Social Welfare

-- SWRK 3100: Systematic Inquiry in Social Work
+- SWRK 2010 Indigenization and Decolonization in Social Work

-- SWRK 4210: Feminist Perspectives on Social Work Practice
+- SWRK 3160 Feminist Perspectives in Social Work practice and Social Welfare Policy

-- SWRK 4220: Aboriginal People and Social Work Practice
+- SWRK 3200 Social Work Practice with 2SLGBTQIA+ Communities

 For full course descriptions, please visit the Academic Calendar.